GRP Fencing: A Buyer’s Guide

-GRP fencing is also highly tolerant in the most aggressive of environments: it can resist chloride ion attacks and withstand harsh conditions, such as coastal settings or places with increased UV exposure.
-So you won’t have to pay out large sums of money further down the line to replace weather-damaged GRP panels, posts, or gates or purchase materials to keep your GRP fencing maintained.
+GRP fencing is also highly tolerant in the most aggressive of environments.
+It can resist chloride ion attacks and withstand harsh conditions, such as coastal settings or places with increased UV exposure.
+So you won’t have to pay large sums of money to maintain your fencing.

-What’s more, GRP fencing’s tensile strength is equal to or greater than equivalent steel profiles.
+Moreover, GRP fencing’s tensile strength is equal to or greater than equivalent steel profiles.
 Even though it’s lightweight, GRP fencing offers impressive performance due to the strength of its composition.
 It can resist sudden and severe point impact and avoid permanent distortion.
-And if a GRP fence is mildly damaged or deformed, it can return to its original shape without workers having to face the cost of repairs or replacements.
+And if a GRP fence is mildly damaged or deformed, it can return to its original shape.

 When should you use Glass Reinforced Plastic (GRP) Fencing?

-GRP fencing is a long-term solution that can add peace of mind to any site that needs increased security.
-It is specifically designed to ward off possible threats to a company’s well-being and can be fully utilised to last (with the long-life, maintenance-free qualities of GRP) on railway and trackside applications, water treatment works, chemical works and high voltage risk areas.
+GRP fencing Is ideal for any site, especially hazardous sites that need increased security, thanks to its non-conductive properties.
+Specifically designed to ward off possible threats to a company’s well-being, GRP fencing can be fully utilised thanks to its non-conductive properties (with the long-life, maintenance-free qualities of GRP) as the GRP railway fencing and trackside applications, water treatment works, chemical works and high voltage risk areas.

-- For sites with valuable substances and equipment: GRP palisade fencing is particularly useful for security purposes, especially on sites containing valuable substances or equipment that when tampered with can lead to injury, fatalities or huge expenses.
+- For sites with valuable substances and equipment, GRP palisade fencing is particularly useful for security purposes.

-One of the most distinctive features of GRP palisade fencing is the top finish.
+The top finish is one of the most distinctive features of GRP palisade fencing.
 Usually, the vertical joists will feature a point, sometimes even a triple point.
 This makes them almost impossible to climb without injury.
-What’s more, thanks to the corrosion resistance properties of GRP fencing, these points won’t lose their impact and the material won’t weaken—meaning its ability to resist threats isn’t temporary.
+Moreover, thanks to the corrosion resistance properties of GRP fencing, these points won’t lose their impact, and the material won’t weaken—meaning its ability to resist threats isn’t temporary.

-Other finishes on GRP palisade fencing can be square or rounded and, although not as ‘dangerous’ as the pointed tips, they still provide an excellent deterrent to intruders as well as giving a site a touch of the aesthetic.
+Other finishes on GRP palisade fencing can be square or chamfered and although not as ‘dangerous’ as the pointed tips, they still provide an excellent deterrent to intruders as well as giving a site a touch of the aesthetic.

 How is GRP fencing installed?

-GRP fencing can be installed on-site by workers by following the guidelines laid out by the manufacturer and observing safe practice.
+GRP fencing can be installed on-site by workers by following the guidelines laid out by the manufacturer and observing safe practices.

 Given that GRP fencing is lighter and more manoeuvrable than steel, it requires less physical strain.
 This can reduce the need for heavy machinery on-site and an increased labour force, saving you time and money.
-In turn, this reduces the damage to the site caused by increased foot and vehicle traffic, which means you can get back to normal faster when it’s done!
+In turn, this reduces the damage to the site caused by increased foot and vehicle traffic.

 A typical GRP palisade fencing installation process

 - A survey of the ground conditions must be carried out in advance to ensure conditions will support all GRP fencing posts.
-If conditions are too wet or insufficiently compacted please consult a groundworks engineer for assistance.
+If conditions are too wet or insufficiently compacted, please consult a groundworks engineer.

 - Based on the width of the rails, mark the positions of the fence posts.
-If installing a gate, start with the gate post and expand out towards the first corner or end.
+If installing a gate, start with the gate post.

-- Using the appropriate equipment, and observing the correct health and safety procedures, dig the holes to the required depth, to accommodate the GRP fence posts provided.
-If using base plates screwed onto concrete instead of post holes, ensure that the surface is thick enough to accommodate fixing screws and level enough to allow the post to be fixed vertically.
+- Using the appropriate equipment and observing the correct health and safety procedures, dig the holes to the required depth to accommodate the GRP fence posts.
+If using base plates screwed onto concrete instead of post holes.
+Ensure that the surface is thick enough to accommodate fixing screws.

 - Insert the first GRP post into the dug hole and use a spirit level to ensure that it stands vertically.